pswider/rust_code_camp/rust-and-power-platform.md

-# Unleashing the Power of Rust: Crafting High-Performance Code for AI-infused apps.Azure and Power Platform
+# Unleashing the Power of Rust: Secure Code for AI-infused Azure and Power Platform

 Session Guide and Notes